kottofy/helpdesk-bot-with-confluence/2017-05-03-CME-HelpDesk.md

 - None

 The entities created for this bot were:

 - search term

 <!--TODO: Insert code snippet or image for LUIS -->
 ![placeholder](http://placehold.it/350x150?text=Placeholder)

-Future technical opportunities include:
-- Improving the authentication flow to allow any user to login to their Confluence account
-- Retrain LUIS to better identify intents and entities
-- Structure the dialog to allow LUIS to be utilized after the waterfall has begun
-  - This is a known flaw with the Bot Framework that is being addressed

 ### Prerequisite Steps and Intial Roadblocks ###

-There were several prerequiste steps and installations before we could begin working on this project, which are listed above.
-Installing Visual Studio Code and Node.js allowed us to start building our bot, however when it came time to test the bot for the first time we couldn't use the Bot Framework Channel Emulator.
+There were several prerequisite steps and installations before we could begin working on this project, which are listed above.

+Installing Visual Studio Code and Node.js allowed us to start building our bot, but when it came time to test the bot for the first time we couldn't use the Bot Framework Channel Emulator.
 Because CME is a financial institution with a lot of protective regulations, employees can only download software available through their internal store.
 The Channel Emulator we needed to test our bot was not on that list of approved downloads.
-While we waited for a representative from CME to approve the Channel Emulator as an approved download, we switched our bot to use the ConsoleConnector instead of the standard ChatConnecter.
+While we waited for a CME representative to approve the Channel Emulator so we could download it, we switched our bot to use the ConsoleConnector instead of the standard ChatConnecter.
 This allowed us to remain productive and test our conversation flow before adding in UI elements meant for rich channels.

-The second intial problem we ran into was not being able to access the LUIS API while connected to CME's internal network.
-Because natural language, and therefore LUIS, were essential to the purpose of our bot, we needed to connect to CME's guest wifi instead to develop and test our bot.
-This lead to yet another problem because all of the data we needed to access through CME's Confluence was only avaialbe while we were on CME's internal network itself, not through the guest wifi.
-This put us in a Catch 22 before we had even begun any real development of this project- do we use natural language, the core purpose of the bot, or do we use real data, the foundation of the bot's knowledge.
-To overcome this roadblock, we set up a test Confluence site that looks like a micro version of CME's real Confluence site to do our testing.
+We were unable to access the LUIS API while connected to CME's internal network.
+Because natural language (and therefore LUIS), was essential to the bot's purpose, we needed to connect to CME's guest wireless network instead to develop and test our bot.
+This lead to yet another problem--all of the data we needed to access through CME's Confluence was only available while we were on CME's internal network itself, not through the guest wireless network.
+This put us in a Catch-22 before we had even begun any real project development - do we use natural language (the core purpose of the bot), or do we use real data (the foundation of the bot's knowledge)?
+To overcome this roadblock, we set up a test Confluence site that looks like a micro version of CME's real Confluence site and used it to do our testing.

+### Future Opportunities ###

+Future business opportunities include:

+- Expand the chat bot search offerings both to other employees in the organization and to all CMS data
+- Expand bot accessibility (as a Q&A bot) to the external community
+- Expose the existing setup to canvases (such as Skype) or as a potential Visual Studio add-in
+- Integrate Text-to-Speech and Speech-to-Text cognitive services to improve conversational interaction with the bot

+Future technical opportunities include:

+- Improving the authentication flow to allow any user to login to their Confluence account
+- Retrain LUIS to better identify intents and entities
+- Structure the dialog to use LUIS after the waterfall has begun (this known Bot Framework flaw is being addressed)

 ## Conclusion ##

-In the weeks following, CME Group can publish this bot to preferred channels such as Skype or Slack and enable all developers to use the application.
-There are many future possibilities that can be enabled as well such as extending the solution to all CME Group employees to increase productivity across the entire organization.
-Additional goals are to include cognitive services to improve the conversational flow such as converting speech to text and text to speech.
-The bot’s abilities to identify the intent of the user and the search term will get better as LUIS gathers more data and is retrained.
+CME Group can publish this bot to their preferred channels (such as Skype or Slack) so all developers can use the application.

+With this bot, CME Group can extend the solution to all their employees to increase productivity across the entire organization.

+Additional goals include cognitive services to improve the conversational flow such as converting speech to text and text to speech.
+The bot’s abilities to identify the user's intent and the search term will get better as LUIS gathers more data and is retrained.

-CME Group also has many of the tools approved for building future projects with the Bot Framework because of this project and a setup for operating with the internal network such as the Bot Framework and Guest Wifi.
+Because of this project, CME Group has many of the tools approved for building future projects with the Bot Framework and a setup for operating with the internal network such as the Bot Framework and Guest Wifi.
 Once this bot is approved by the security team and is placed in production, CME Group developers and users will have the opportunity to create and explore the possibilities of enabling all customers and employees with bots to increase productivity everywhere.

 ## Additional resources ##